angular-experts-io/modern-angular-workshop/exercise-form/README.md

 - How to prevent users from navigating away from the form with unsaved changes

 > Compared to where we left off we have added an "editor skeleton" component
-> that displays skeleton UI version of editor while the item is being loaded and
+> that displays skeleton UI version of editor while the item is being loaded,
-> a "card-status" component to display statuses like error or success in a nicer way.
+> a "card-status" component to display statuses like error or success in a nicer way and
+> a "dialog-confirm" pattern which comes with a service which allows us to open a confirm dialog
+> and get notified about the result of the user interaction.

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**